Yohoho! User Interface

 The 'Bird View'

-Selecting the map will bring it up full-screen, the right hand side of the map serves as a navigational tool between different buildings in the island.
+Clicking on the map will bring it up full-screen, the right hand side of the map serves as a navigational tool between different buildings in the island.
 Select "Close" to exit the map and show the scene once more.
 As described here pirates can move around an island rapidly using the map.

 On The Ocean Wave